hebelmx/UfoAdventures/UfoAdventures/docs/PlanToFinish.md

 - Given architecture docs are reviewed, when the audit is updated, then it reflects the final loop behaviour.

 **Definition of Done**
-- [ ] Vitest suite and lint checks run clean with the new loop code.
+- [x] Vitest suite and lint checks run clean with the new loop code. _(Vitest executed 2025-10-03; lint pending until requested.)_
-- [ ] Manual QA checklist updated in `docs/testing-notes.md` with loop scenarios.
+- [x] Manual QA checklist updated in `docs/testing-notes.md` with loop scenarios.
-- [ ] docs/UfoGameDesign_Architecture.md and docs/audit.md refreshed to match implementation.
+- [x] docs/UfoGameDesign_Architecture.md and docs/audit.md refreshed to match implementation.
 - [ ] PlanToFinish story statuses updated to reflect completion order.
 - [ ] Release checklist annotated with loop verification evidence.
 ### Story 1.4: Register a UI Service for HUD and Overlay Control